sundarnagarajan/rdp-thinbook-linux/README.md

 sync
 ```

 Now boot into the new ISO.
-In the live session, everything (except sound) should just work!
+In the live session, everything should just work!

 To know more about the steps involved, read [DetailedSteps.md](docs/DetailedSteps.md)